Electronic-Yoda/mybnb/README.md

 * Reviews can only be created after the end date of the booking.
 * Users cannot book listings with availabilities that ended before the current date.

+# System Limitations
+* Suggested revenue increase for each amenity added is based on research data rather than in-system calculations
+* More help commands can be added to the UI

 # ServiceCli Commands
 ## Login